Riich 1/350 Los Angeles Class Submarine Flight I Kit First Look

 - USS Los Angeles, SSN 688 (Flight I)

 The decal sheet is included in all three releases and you're only supposed to build the Los Angeles from this sheet.
 The sheet does include sufficient numbers to render whichever boat you'd like to represent.

 This is one of three kits currently available from Riich representing each of the three Flights in the Los Angeles class and this is a very nice example.
 If you're looking for a nicely detailed kit of this distinctive nuclear attack boat, look no further.
 Check out one of these kits from Riich Models!

-My sincere thanks to Dragon Models USA for this review sample
+My sincere thanks to DML for this review sample